awsdocs/aws-secrets-manager-docs/doc_source/reference_template_Oracle_MultiUser.md

 import json
 import logging
 import os
-import pg
-import pgdb
+import cx_Oracle

 logger = logging.getLogger()
 logger.setLevel(logging.INFO)

 def lambda_handler(event, context):
-    """Secrets Manager RDS PostgreSQL Handler
+    """Secrets Manager RDS Oracle Handler

-    This handler uses the master-user rotation scheme to rotate an RDS PostgreSQL user credential.
-During the first rotation, this scheme logs into the database as the master user, creates a new user (appending _clone to the username), and grants the new user all of the permissions from the user being rotated.
+    This handler uses the master-user rotation scheme to rotate an RDS Oracle user credential.
+During the first rotation, this scheme logs into the database as the master user, creates a new user (appending _CLONE to the username), and grants the new user all of the permissions from the user being rotated.
 Once the secret is in the state, every subsequent rotation simply creates a new secret with the AWSPREVIOUS user credentials, adds any missing permissions that are in the current secret, changes that user's password, and then marks the latest secret as AWSCURRENT.

     The Secret SecretString is expected to be a JSON string with the following format:
     {
-        'engine': <required: must be set to 'postgres'>, 'host': <required: instance host name>,
+        'engine': <required: must be set to 'oracle'>, 'host': <required: instance host name>,
         'username': <required: username>,
         'password': <required: password>,
+        'dbname': <required: database name>,
-        'dbname': <optional: database name, default to 'postgres'>, 'port': <optional: if not specified, default port 5432 will be used>, 'masterarn': <required: the arn of the master secret which will be used to create users/change passwords>
+        'port': <optional: if not specified, default port 1521 will be used>, 'masterarn': <required: the arn of the master secret which will be used to create users/change passwords>
     }